deeso/jbgrep/README.md

 Java Program that takes a binary string list, a memory dump, and scans the dump for those strings.

 ## Build instructions
-0) Builds with Java 8 and Eclipse Luna and Ubuntu 15.04, all others YMMV.
+0) Builds with Java 8 in Eclipse Luna or with Gradle 2.3 on Ubuntu 15.04, all others YMMV.

 1) Install gradle 2.3, 2.4 or Eclipse with gradle plugins

 2) On Linux CLI, cd into the project directory and execute ```gradle clean build fatJar```, and fini

 3) In Eclipse, right-click on the project, ```Grade->Tasks Quick Launcher```, type in ```fatJar```, and fini.

 Overall, this utility will take a list of binary strings from a file